jbclements/racket-handin-client/README.md

 racket-handin-client
 ====================

-DON'T USE THE MASTER BRANCH of this repository.
 There's a different branch for each class.
+Honestly, tags might be a better mechanism here.